 A major consists of a planned sequence of courses totaling not fewer than 30 semester credit hours usually in one discipline which, when combined with general education and elective courses, leads to a bachelor degree.
 The credit hours required may vary in some degree programs because of national accreditations or professional certification requirements.
+However, the minimum number of satisfactorily completed credit hours required for all degree programs is 120 semester credit hours.
 Students should consult the appropriate academic department for information on each discipline's requirements for a major.
 Students should declare a major by the end of the sophomore year or sooner.
 To change a major, students must complete an official change of major form which may be obtained from the student's academic department or from the Office of Student Records/Registrar.